-Zhu Yuanzhang — A Beggar, Monk, Soldier, and Founder Emperor of the Ming Dynasty
+Zhu Yuanzhang — The Hongwu Emperor, Founder of the Ming Dynasty

-Zhu Yuanzhang (1328 — 1398), honored as Emperor Taizu of Ming or Hongwu Emperor, was the founder of the Ming Dynasty.
+Zhu Yuanzhang (1328 — 1398), honored as Hongwu Emperor or Emperor Taizu of Ming, was the founder of the Ming Dynasty.

-As a kid born into an impoverished peasant family, he suffered from hunger, was an orphan, had experienced years of being a monk that begged for food, and then started fighting as an ordinary soldier.
+As a kid born into an impoverished peasant family, he suffered from hunger, was an orphan, had experienced years of being a monk who begged for food, and started fighting as an ordinary soldier.

-In the end, he overthrew the powerful Yuan Dynasty (1271 — 1368), defeated other strong forces, and established the Ming Dynasty.
+In the end, he toppled the formidable Yuan Dynasty (1271 — 1368), vanquished other formidable adversaries, and established the Ming Dynasty.

-After having gained paramount power, he implemented a series of policies that took good care of poor people and fought against corruption and unqualified officials.
+After gaining supreme power, he implemented policies that took good care of poor people and fought against corruption and unqualified officials.

-In Chinese history, Hongwu Emperor Zhu Yuanzhang was an extraordinary monarch with quite special characteristics, remarkable accomplishments, and legendary experience.
+In Chinese history, Hongwu Emperor Zhu Yuanzhang was an extraordinary monarch with unique characteristics, remarkable accomplishments, and legendary experience.

 Portrait of Hongwu Emperor Zhu Yuanzhang, Painted by A Court Artist of Ming Empire.

-Born into a very poor family, Zhu had been working as a peasant for a rich family.
+Born into an impoverished family, Zhu had been working as a peasant for a wealthy family.

-When he was 15 years old, his parents and older brothers all passed away because of hunger and disease.
+When he was 15, his parents and older brothers died from hunger and disease.

 He and another brother poorly buried their late family members and left their home separately, trying to stay alive.